 Independence Day run in Tura

-Organised by the District Sports Office, the run is open to people of all age groups and will start at 6 AM from the Chandmary playground up to P A Sangma stadium at Dakopgre.
+Organised in collaboration with the District Sports Office, the run will be open to people of all age groups and will begin at 6am from the Chandmary playground up to PA Sangma stadium in Dakopgre.

-It is worth mentioning that running has become a major sporting event in and around Tura as more and more young boys and girls take it up as a hobby.
-Already, a group of enthusiastic runners have formed the Tura Runners Club giving much awareness about the importance of running as an exercise for one’s body.
+It may be mentioned that running has become a major sporting event in and around Tura as more and more young boys and girls have taken it up as a hobby.

+A group of enthusiastic runners have also formed the Tura Runners’ Club giving much awareness about the importance of running as an exercise for the body.